 Where might you experience sexual harassment?

-Most sexual harassment cases occur in the workplace.
-In 2009 to 2010, 21% of Australian Human Rights Commission complaints were sex related and 88% of those occurred in the workplace.
+Many sexual harassment cases occur in the workplace.
+In 2018-2019, 25% of Australian Human Rights Commission complaints were sex related and 73% of those occurred in the workplace.
 However, sexual harassment can happen in public and private settings including school, university, sports teams, online or over the phone.

 If you are experiencing sexual harassment or abuse there are a number of options available for reporting incidents, seeking advice and getting counselling and support.
-For further information see the Q&A below.
+For further information see the Common Questions section below.